tom-corley/syl_thm_env/README.md

 2. Identity: $ \; \; \; \; \; \; \; \; \; \;\exists 1_G \in G: \; \forall g \in G, \; 1_G \circ g = g \circ 1_G = g $
 3. Inverses: $ \; \; \; \; \; \; \; \; \; \;\forall g \in G, \exists g^{-1} \in G: \;  g \circ g^{-1} = g^{-1} \circ g = 1_G $

-For formal verification, and in particular in this case, and also the setting of functional programming it is instead advisable to build up to the structure of a group recursively, through three intermediate alstructures.
+For formal verification, and in particular in this case, and also the setting of functional programming it is instead advisable to build up to the structure of a group recursively, through three intermediate algebraic structures.
 We do so by defining the following:

     Setoid: A set, equipped with a closed binary operation on itself.